max-hans/bucket-templates/README.md

   "properties": {
     "title": {
       "type": "string",
+      "minLength": 5,
+      "maxLength": 50,
-      "description": "the title of the recipe"
+      "description": "a title for the page"
     },
     "description": {
       "type": "string",
-      "description": "a description, just use the one from the original text" },
+      "minLength": 100,
+      "maxLength": 300,
+      "description": "a short abstract summary of the whole text provided."
+    },
+    "portions": {
+      "type": "number",
+      "description": "the amount of portions that this recipe is calculated for" },
     "keywords": {
       "type": "array",
       "items": {
         "type": "string"
       },
-      "description": "a list of max 10 keywords like 'vegan', 'beef', 'vegetarian', 'summer' that could be helpful when searching. extract them from the recipe"
+      "description": "a list of max 10 keywords like 'vegan', 'beef', 'vegetarian', 'summer dish' that could be helpful when searching. extract them from the recipe or make up your own based on the dish. make them all lower-case"
     },
     "ingredients": {
       "type": "array",